-Do you own a food service establishment or want to open a restaurant in Florida?
-Your employees may need a Florida food handling certification to comply with state laws.
+Do you own a food service business or want to open a restaurant in Florida?
+Your employees may need a Florida food handlers card to comply with state law.

-The Florida Department of Business and Professional Regulation (DBPR) requires nearly every food service employee to undergo an approved food safety training program within 60 days of employment.1
+The Florida Department of Business and Professional Regulation (DBPR) requires nearly every food service employee to undergo an approved food safety training program within 60 days of employment.

-- How to get a Florida food handler license
+• How to get a Florida food handlers card

-- Florida food handler certification verification and reporting
+• Florida food handlers card verification and reporting

-Who needs a food handler license in Florida?
+Is a food handlers card required in Florida?

-All employees responsible for food storage, preparation, display or service need a food handler certification.
-Florida law requires these food handlers to complete a state-approved training program within 60 days of employment.1
+All food storage, preparation, display or service employees need a food handler certification.
+Florida law requires these food handlers to complete a state-approved training program within 60 days of employment.

 Most employees at food establishments need an FL food handler certification, even if they do not directly prepare food.
 This includes servers, hosts, bartenders, and on-site event coordinators.

-The Florida food handler certification program exempts food service managers, who must complete a separate certification process and pass a test within 30 days of employment.2
+The Florida food handler certification program exempts food service managers, who must complete a separate certification process and pass a test within 30 days of employment.

 These Certified Food Protection Managers act as safe food handling supervisors.
 All public food service establishments must have a food protection manager.
 You must have this certification if you are a sole proprietor.